oracle-livelabs/apex/social-media-app/5-build-page-regions/5-build-page-regions.md

     ![Rendering tree with page items](images/delete-page-items.png "")

     **If you made a mistake** , you can easily re-sync all the Region Page items back and repeat the process.
-To do this, *Right click* on the **Post** region and select Synchronize Page Items.
+To do this, *right click* on the **Post** region and select Synchronize Page Items.
 Then, carefully delete the items that are not needed.

     ![Options to synchronize in the rendering tree](images/sync-page-items.png)